 If the question is where I would go back to, it would be El Nido, because there are still plenty of islands I was not able to explore.
 But if the question is what I liked better, although a bit biased by my personal experience, I’ll pick Coron in a heartbeat.

 Again, they’re both wonderful destinations.
 Either one you pick will be a win and will absolutely be one for the books.
 Many have considered Palawan as the most beautiful place they’ve seen.
-If you must pick one, you can even rely on a coin and it will still not let you down.
+It only takes a week to explore both, but if you are short on time you can book one of these Palawan packages to make things more efficient and make better use of your time.
+And if you must pick one, you can rely on a coin and it still wouldn’t let you down.
 But if you’re lucky like I am, you’ll be able to experience both and see the difference for yourself.

 Hey, you!
 If you loved this post, why not connect with me on Instagram too?
 I’m all about spreading travel inspiration one photo at a time so, see ya there?
 I’m also on Facebook and Twitter— come say hi!